HackYourFuture/JavaScript2/Week3/README.md

    - Global vs. local (function and block)
    - Const and let
 2. Hoisting
-   - What is it
-   - When does it happen
+   - When does hoisting happen?
-   - Why do we need to know it?
 3. Closures
    - Execution context
-   - Defining a function within a function
+   - Why do we need closures?
 4. Thinking like a programmer II

 ## 1. Scope